What is a Shopify Backorder?

 - Collect revenue upfront, which can help fund your next production run

-Shopify backorders work well for stores with limited-edition drops, seasonal spikes, or production delays, allowing you to keep selling while staying lean on inventory.
+Shopify backorders work well for stores with limited-edition drops or other seasonal spikes, or production delays.

 Backorders often start when demand moves faster than your inventory planning.
 Viral products are a perfect example.
 They turn slow-moving stock into a sellout overnight, and most stores don’t see it coming.